jakelever/swc-machine-learning-short/adventure-data/tools/README.md

 ## Overview
 - decrypt.sh - A tool for decrypting encrypted email messages
+- display_project_summaries.sh - A tool for quickly outputting the project summaries
 - finance_summary.sh - A tool for summarizing data from bank statemetns